-Public Improvements
+A. Public Improvements

-Upon completion of a public infrastructure project, and as part of the release of performance guarantees, the developer shall certify to the UDO Administrator that the completed project has been constructed in accordance with the approved plans and shall submit actual "as built" plans for all public improvements after final construction is
+Upon completion of a public infrastructure project, the developer shall certify to the UDO Administrator that the completed project has been constructed in accordance with the approved plans and shall submit actual "as built" plans for all public improvements after final construction is completed.

-В. Stormwater Management Facilities
+B. Stormwater Management Facilities